palera1n/palera1n/README.md

 - Linux or macOS computer
   - Python 3 must be installed.

+### A10 and A11 devices
+- On A10 and A11, **you must disable your passcode while in the jailbroken state**.
+  - On A10, this can be fixed in the future by implementing blackbird.
+  - On A11, we don't have a SEP exploit yet.

 # How to use?

-A better tutorial can be found [here](https://ios.cfw.guide/installing-palera1n).
+A tutorial can be found [here](https://ios.cfw.guide/installing-palera1n).

-1. Clone this repo with `git clone --recursive https://github.com/palera1n/palera1n && cd palera1n`
-2. Run `./palera1n.sh --tweaks <your current iOS version>` (run with `sudo` if you're on linux)
-   - [A10 and A11] Before running, **you must disable your passcode**.
-   - Put your device in DFU mode before running.
-3. Follow the steps on your screen.

 # Repos